OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 1. Configure the "extensions.runtimes" property just as you would for setting up a function command.
 For details, see [Configure the runtime for the function command](../develop/create-addin-commands-unified-manifest.md#configure-the-runtime-for-the-function-command).

 1. In the "extensions.ribbons.contexts" array, add `mailRead` as an item.
-When you are finished, the array should look like the following.
+When you're finished, the array should look like the following.

     ```json
     "contexts": [